Hannah Ritchie: Recognition

 In 2022 Ritchie was named Scotland's Youth Climate Champion at the Holyrood Green Giant Awards in recognition of her contributions to the climate-change movement.
 In 2024, Ritchie was recognised for lifetime achievement with honorary fellowship of the Royal Statistical Society.

+In 2025, she received the honorary award "Inspiration from Abroad" from the jury of the Climate Change Communication Award, presented by the United Nations Information Center in Prague and the Learned Society of the Czech Republic.